 In December of 1995, the Santa Cruz Island Foundation, Santa Rosa Island Chapter prepared a portable public display and a written publication, portraying the cultural and natural history of Santa Rosa Island.
 The display and publication contain photographs of the island and excerpts of oral interviews with individuals who lived, worked, and visited the island since the early 1900s.
-In 2000, the Foundation reported that the public displays had not been used recently but that the Foundation published a coffee-table book that used the photographs and oral interviews.
+In 2000, the Foundation reported that it published a coffeetable book that used the photographs and oral interviews.